getsentry/rfcs/text/0072-kafka-schema-registry.md

 - provide more stability by enforcing backward compatibility of changes via automation
 - explicitly enumerate ownership of schemas
 - make it easier for consumers to identify and reject bad messages without pausing the whole pipeline
+- provide examples of messages for each schema type, which would help with writing consumer tests

 # Supporting Data